About Michael Boreale

 Before obtaining her paralegal certification, Michelle worked at a large Tucson law firm as an office assistant which gave her exposure to the legal world.
 With an interest in helping people, she decided to take the next step and further her education to better understand the ethics and procedures of law.
 Michelle also has a strong background in customer service and research.

-When not in the office, you can find Michelle watching Major League Baseball or staying active playing softball.
-Michelle also enjoys hiking with her dog, Reggie.
+When not in the office, you can find Michelle watching Major League Baseball or staying active playing softball and golf.
+Michelle also enjoys hiking with her dogs, Reggie and Max.

 - University of Arizona, Center for Continuing and Professional Education, Paralegal Certificate I and II 2019